 The student may be asked to provide an authorization to allow the Campus Accessibility Services Coordinator to communicate directly with the third-party provider.
-Please see Campus Accessibility Services Information Release Form for more information.
+Please see Campus Accessibility Services Permission to Share Information for more information.
 Please see our website for complete documentation guidelines.

 Plymouth State University, in consultation with the student and Residential Life, as appropriate, may consider the criteria below in determining whether the presence of the ESA is reasonable in making housing assignments for students:

 - Whether the animal poses (or has posed in the past) a direct threat to the individual or others;